Potriashka/Anime-parser/README.md

 # Anime-parser
-Python script that helps you find anime
+Python script that helps you find anime.
 It is temporarily Russian only
 # Usage:
 #### To use it you need to download the main.py file and run it